astriaorg/astria-geth/contracts/README.md

 `assetDenom` does not need to match the name of the token in the deployed contract, but it does need to match the denom of the token on the sequencer.
 `contractAddress` in `erc20asset` is the address of the contract deployed above.

-Stop and restart the geth node.
+Stop the geth node and rerun `geth init --genesis genesis.json`.
+Restart the node.